GeoffAWaddington/CSI30Wiki/Message-Generators.md

 Message Generators allow you to define what MIDI messages the surface sends to CSI.
-The following types of Message Generators exist in CSI, and which you use will depend on your the control and your surface:
+The following types of Message Generators exist in CSI, and which you use will depend on the type of control and your surface:

 * [[Press|Message-Generators#press]] - a simple generator that sends a single MIDI message on press, and optionally sends another message when released.
 Often, but not limited to, a button.
 * [[AnyPress|Message-Generators#anypress]] - a variation of Press needed for some devices.